absoluteironic/advent-of-code/07/README.md

 The file `input.txt` contains a terminal output and each line represents either a command or an output of the contents in a directory.

-The assignment is rebuild the filesystem based on that output.
+The assignment is to rebuild the filesystem based on that output.
 Then find all of the directories with a total size of at most X and sum them together.

 ## Puzzle 2